 - It helps reach a new audience.
 Tastes differ and some people prefer infographics over blog posts or video content over written materials.
 Therefore, you should adjust your content marketing efforts to this rule.

 - It helps remind of old content that people don’t review anymore.
 Let’s say, you published a piece of content two years ago.
 This post covers the topic that people are always interested in.
-You update this post with some new information, repurpose it into the infographic or a video.
+You update this post with some new information, repurpose it into an infographic or a video.
 Finally, your target audience experiences exploring fresh interesting content.

 What content needs to be repurposed?